C1.4 create and describe patterns to illustrate relationships among whole numbers up to 50.

 • What is the link between your two representations?

-To help students establish an intuitive understanding of the structure of the pattern, teachers encourage them to verbalize the elements of the repeating pattern; for example, using the example of the number facts of addition of the number 10 and the facts associated with subtraction from the previous section, students can describe the pattern rule of the addition series.
-They can note that the sum always equals 10, the first term increases by 1, and the second term decreases by 1.
-They can also describe the rule of regularity of the subtraction series by explaining that the difference increases by 1, the first term always equals 10, and the second term decreases by 1.
+To help students establish an intuitive understanding of the structure of the pattern, teachers should encourage them to verbalize the elements of the repeating pattern; for example, with the number facts of addition to 10 and associated subtraction facts, students can describe the pattern rule of the addition series.
+They can note that the sum always equals 10 and that, the first term increases by 1 and the second term decreases by 1.
+They can also describe the pattern rule of the subtraction series by explaining that the difference always increases by 1, the first term (minuend) always equals 10, and the second term (subtrahend) always decreases by 1.

-In the example of the number 42, students can describe the pattern of operations by explaining that the ten decreases by 1 and the ones increase by 10.
+In the example of the number 42, students can describe the pattern of operations by explaining that as ten decreases by 1 and the ones increase by 10.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 44-46.